-megafestival funds against the coronavirus
+Megafestival funds against the coronavirus

 The main musical attractions, however, if you will, from the 21% change in Addition to the post-mortem takes place, and Globoplay, the Globo TV will show the concert in full immediately following the program in the wee Hours.

-On the internet, you will be able to keep up with it since the pre-show to the page of the NGO ” the Global Citizen on the internet, on social media of the NGO’s (YouTube, Twitter, Instagram, and Facebook).
+On the internet, you will be able to keep up with it since the pre-show to the page of the NGO, Global Citizen, and also in the social network of the NGO’s (YouTube, Twitter, Instagram, and Facebook).

 According to the organizers, the contributions of the partners of the business are to be transferred to the fund from the world health organization for the organization to help them to be equipped with the appropriate personal protective equipment (Ppe) health care professionals all over the world.
 “WHO is best placed to lead and co-ordinate a global response to all of the 194 member states,” he says of the non-governmental organization.